 Buyers Guide: Frequently Asked Questions

 The following information answers many of the main concerns prospective buyers have when looking to invest in property in The Bahamas.
-We have tried to make this a comprehensive guide to the general rules and regulations, but if you have other questions, please e-mail them to us at email@example.com, and we shall endeavour to answer them for you.
+We have tried to make this a comprehensive guide to the general rules and regulations, but if you have other questions, please e-mail them to us at firstname.lastname@example.org, and we shall endeavor to answer them for you.

 What kind of properties do you sell in the Bahamas and what islands are they on?

-Bahamas Realty Limited is a full service real estate company.
+Bahamas Realty Limited is a full-service real estate company.
 We sell both residential and commercial properties.
 These include vacant land, acreage, single-family homes, condominiums, private islands, resort properties, office/retail buildings, shopping centers, and warehouses.
 On the residential side we are the exclusive associate in The Bahamas for Luxury Portfolio and Leading Real Estate Companies of The World and a member of Who's Who in Luxury Real Estate.
 On the commercial side we are the exclusive member of NAI Global.

 Why should foreign property investors consider buying a home in Bahamas?

 The Bahamas has attracted a very wide range of property investors, from those who have purchased large multi-million dollar estate properties to those who have purchased modest condominiums or homes in the $150,000 - $400,000 price range.
-The exquisite locations of properties in the Bahamas, particularly in certain areas of New Providence and Paradise Island, coupled with a safe investment climate, has created a demand for up-scale investment properties with positive property returns.
+The exquisite locations of properties in the Bahamas, particularly in certain areas of New Providence and Paradise Island, coupled with a safe investment climate, have created a demand for up-scale investment properties with positive property returns.
 The Bahamian lifestyle is one that draws people back time and time again.
-Communities here have expanded to encompass extensive lifestyle, fitness, epicurean and social opportunities that are world class, while maintaining the relaxed atmosphere famous to the Caribbean.
+Communities here have expanded to encompass extensive lifestyle, fitness, epicurean vat and social opportunities that are world-class, while maintaining the relaxed atmosphere famous to the Caribbean.

 Is it possible for a non-Bahamian to purchase property in The Bahamas?